vgiles/excel-wrangler-df/instructions.md

 This automation process needs Python3 installed on the host Mac.

 The easiest way to do this is to use homebrew.
-From the commandline (logged in as admin), follow the instructions at [homebrew](https://brew.sh)
+From the commandline (logged in as admin), follow the instructions at [homebrew (link)](https://brew.sh).
 Once this completes, still logged in as admin

 `brew install python3`